Structure of Awards

 Types of ESRC funding available at the UBEL DTP

-ESRC studentships at the UBEL DTP are structured around the following routes: 1+3, +3, 2+3 and +4 funding.
+ESRC studentships at the UBEL DTP are structured around the following routes: 1+3.5, +3.5 and +4.5 funding.

 Please note that not all route structures are available in all institutions or pathways – please check pathway pages for further information.

 A one-year Master’s programme precedes the three-year MPhil/PhD which will deliver the majority of the core training requirements.
 If awarded, funding is provided for both the masters year of training and the PhD.
+This award will also have an additional 6 months of funding for extra PhD training and a placement.

 - Your studentship application will not be disadvantaged if you select the ‘wrong’ route: the DTP Board will recommend an appropriate route based on previous training if that is the most appropriate one for your studies.